NasimAbdollahi/NodeCoder/README.md

 ### 🧬 What does the NodeCoder Pipeline do?

 ---
 The NodeCoder Pipeline is a generalized framework that annotates 3D protein structures with predicted tasks such as binding sites.
+The NodeCoder model is based on Graph Convolutional Network.
+NodeCoder generates proteins' graphs from ALphaFold2 augmented proteins' structures where the nodes are the amino acid residues and edges are inter-residue contacts within a preset distance.
+The NodeCoder model is then trained with generated graph data for users task of interest like: `Task = ['y_Ligand']`.
-It takes the **Protein ID** like **EGFR_HUMAN** and for the proteins that are already in the database, input graph data files are created from the AlphaFold2 protein structure in addition to calculating some structure-based and sequence-based residue features.
+When running inference, NodeCoder takes the **Protein ID** like **EGFR_HUMAN** and for the proteins that are already in the database, input graph data files are created from the AlphaFold2 protein structure in addition to calculating some structure-based and sequence-based residue features.
 The input graph data will then be given to the trained model for prediction of multiple tasks of interest such as binding sites or post-translational modifications.

 <a name="u2"></a>
 ### ⚙️ Installing NodeCoder